 ⦁ They are more expensive (compared to Poly-tanks) and available mainly in capacities higher than 1,000 gallons (note that due to lower strength, the capacity of poly-tanks is limited to a few thousand gallons).

 ⦁ Fiberglass (especially one exposed to severe weather elements, UV, etc., will degrade with time.
 Bristles and cracks are the most common effects.

 ⦁ Due to good strength and inherent resistance to corrosion, fiberglass tanks are ideal for underground applications.

 All rainwater tanks require a flat base (foundation) with strength adequate for the load they will have to support.
-It’s especially important for steel and fiberglass tanks (by nature more rigid than plastics ones that thanks to some level of flexibility can accommodate uneven surface).
-In fact, the lack of a required foundation may void the manufacturer’s warranty of the water tank!
+It’s especially important for steel and fiberglass tanks (by nature more rigid than plastic ones that thanks to some level of flexibility can accommodate uneven surfaces).
+In fact, the lack of a required foundation may void the manufacturer’s warranty on the water tank!

-Concrete for long was (and still is) used in municipal water systems.
+Concrete for a long was (and still is) used in municipal water systems.
 It was also a preferred construction material for small wells in rural areas.
-Concrete, in its natural form consisting of sand, gravel, lime and water is considered as not harmful for health.
-Actually, due to the presence of lime (mix of calcium-oxide and calcium-hydroxide), concrete tanks create an alkaline environment, balancing-out potential acidity of the rainwater.
+Concrete, in its natural form consisting of sand, gravel, lime, and water is considered not harmful to health.
+Actually, due to the presence of lime (a mix of calcium-oxide and calcium-hydroxide), concrete tanks create an alkaline environment, balancing-out the potential acidity of the rainwater.
 To make it clear – originally, raindrops represent the purest form of water (condensed vapor has the purity of distilled water).
 However omnipresent in the atmosphere industrial gases (sulfur dioxide, nitrogen dioxide, carbon monoxide…) and all sorts of particles are easily absorbed by raindrops, on their “journey” through the air.